How Much Does Garden Decking Cost?

 Filler may also prove necessary to fill where old, worn pieces of wood had been removed.
 The decking boards will then need to be returned to their original place.

 A professional may use this approach.
 However, they might recommend that you replace the decking boards.
-This can sometimes be a quicker and lower cost option than repairing them.
+This can sometimes be a quicker and lower-cost option than repairing them.

-To have new decking boards installed may cost anywhere from £3 to £40 per metre in length - with a professional charging a minimum of £40 to £50 assuming 2 hours or less of work.
+As for the installation cost, allow a minimum of £40 to £50 assuming 2 hours or less of work.
 Based on this, to have five decking boards replaced might cost you about £80 to £90.

 Repairing Decking Joists